ColinGilbert/noobwerkz-engine/README.md

 Specific features:
 ```
-Using a triplanar shader along with a gradient map of several tileable textures.
+A highly tunable gradient mapping shader by default.
+Comes with three tileable textures blended into one.
 No obstacles between the programmer, the core libraries and the data.
 ```